-The minimum education usually required for this job bachelor’s degree or college diploma in a social science (such as sociology) or business administration.
+The minimum education usually required for this job is a bachelor’s degree or college diploma in social science (such as sociology) or business administration.
 A master’s degree may also be required and may make you more competitive in the job market.
 With this degree, you will find it easier to get a job and negotiate your salary.

 Before becoming an Indigenous liaison training is often required in:

 Nous travaillons actuellement sur la version française du site que nous espérons lancer très bientôt!

 Merci pour votre patience et compréhension pendant que nous finalisons la version améliorée du site.

 We are working to launch the French site very soon!